Downing Street: JustGiving will want to ‘reflect’ on Captain Tom fundraiser fee

 The Sun reported the £308,000 fee had come from a 5% levy which had been placed on the Gift Aid donations of the fundraiser.

-JustGiving previously said the 5% fee is charged to cover the costs of claiming Gift Aid, but charities are able to opt out and claim it themselves.
+JustGiving said the 5% fee is charged to the charities to cover the costs of claiming Gift Aid, but charities are able to opt out and claim it themselves.

-Its website reads: “Because of our size and expertise, we’re able to offer a much cheaper and quicker way for charities to claim Gift Aid, than if they had to employ accountants or extra staff to do it for them.
+An NHS Charities Together spokesman confirmed it asked JustGiving to process the Gift Aid on its behalf and said: “JustGiving and Virgin Money Giving have been instrumental in helping us raise more than £100 million for NHS Charities Together, going above and beyond to help us maximise the amount going to support NHS staff, volunteers and patients.”

-“We charge five percent of the Gift Aid total to cover the costs of claiming it.
+A spokesman for JustGiving said: “We have all been inspired by Colonel Tom and we are very proud to have donated £100,000 directly to NHS Charities Together.
+This is the largest donation in our history.